jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 7. **Test Resource Cleanup**: Use specialized tools like `shutil.rmtree()` for cleaning up complex resources like directory trees in tests.
 Consider using `try/finally` or context managers to ensure cleanup happens even if tests fail.

+8. **Test Edge Cases**: Always include tests for edge cases and error conditions, not just the happy path.
+This helps identify issues with error handling and ensures robust behavior.

 ## Error Handling and Resilience

 1. **Robust Error Handling**: Implement comprehensive error handling from the beginning to make debugging easier and improve application resilience.